22jessie/22jessie/README.md

 ### Hello there!

-I'm Jessica, and I'm a computer scientist.
+My name is :sparkles: Jessica :sparkles:, and I'm a computer scientist.  :woman_technologist:

 <!--
 **22jessie/22jessie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.